mayosen/parser/README.md

   --max-found INTEGER       Limit for found urls.
 Parser doesn't guarantee
                             what exactly 'n' urls will be found, but at least 'n'.
-  --request-timeout FLOAT   Timeout for single request.  [default: 10] --workers-number INTEGER  Number of workers who scan urls concurrently.
+  --request-timeout FLOAT   Timeout for single request (s).  [default: 10] --workers-number INTEGER  Number of workers who scan urls concurrently.
                             [default: 5]
   --check-interval FLOAT    Interval for checking the exceeded limits (s).